xamarin/xamarin-macios/docs/website/mtouch-errors.md

 Mtouch does not recognize the command line argument mentioned in the error message.

+Sometimes this error happens because of how the argument is formatted in the response file passed to `mtouch`.

+Always use the command-line option that takes an equal sign or colon instead of a space.

+Do either of these:

+	`--foo=something`
+	`--foo:something`

+instead of this:

+	`--foo something`

 ### <a name="MT0019"/>MT0019: Only one --[log|install|kill|launch]dev or --[launch|debug]sim option can be used.

 There are several options for mtouch that can't be used simultaneously: